 Stewart Canyon – A wide easy trail that’s 1.5 km one way to the foot bridge that crosses the Cascade River.
 The walk offers views of Lake Minnewanka and Stewart Canyon.
 Trailhead: starts at Minnewanka parking lot, follow the paved pathway in the day use area past the picnic tables and the boat docks.
 Allow one hour, no elevation gain.
 This trail is accessible year round, but can be icy in spring.

-Johnson lake – Johnson Lake is located not far from Lake Minnewanka, also accessed from the Minnewanka scenic road.
+Johnson lake – Johnson Lake is accessible off the Lake Minnewanka Scenic Drive, not far from Lake Minnewanka.
 It’s one of the earlier trails to be snow free.
 The 2.8 km loop around the lake is an easy trail that sticks close to the shoreline most of the way.
-Starting from the parking lot near the picnic area.
+Starting from the Johnson Lake parking lot near the picnic area.

 Johnston Canyon – one of Banff’s most popular hiking trails.
 The trail to the lower falls is 1.2km’s one way with just 30 meters of elevation gain.
 Allow 1 hour return.
 The Upper Falls is 2.4 km’s one way with 120 meters of elevation gain.
 Allow 2 hours round trip.
 In the spring this trail quite often requires ice cleats for your footwear to deal with the icy conditions.
 Johnston Canyon is located 22 km’s west of Banff on the Bow Valley Parkway (Hwy 1A).
 The trailhead starts from the parking area.
 See our other posts for more details on this hike.
 Johnston Canyons Frozen Waterfalls and Tips For Hiking Johnston Canyon In Spring, Summer and Fall.